Sanjay-73/Indic-Parallel-Corpora-Scraper/README.md

 - **lang_list**: A list of languages in which the text content is available.
 - **data**: Language-specific text content.
 - **meta_data**: Additional language-specific attributes that may include annotations or contextual information.

-This README file includes all necessary sections for a GitHub repository, providing clear instructions for setting up, using, and contributing to the project.
-Adjust the content to fit the specific details and configurations of your scraper as needed.